Our Cooking Journey

 Method

 1. In a large bowl, add the water and mix in the yeast until fully dissolved.
-Now add all the semolina flour and mix with a fork or a wooden spoon until you don't see any more dry flour.
+Now add all the semolina flour and mix with a fork or a wooden spoon until you can't see any more dry flour.
 Now add the salt and start mixing with your hands.
 Move the dough over the table surface and knead well for 6-8 minutes.

 2. Put the kneaded dough back in the bowl, cover and rest for 3 hours at room temperature or overnight in the fridge for 8-10 hours.